 How they do it: Bayer licensing agreements can range from very comprehensive approaches and multiple assets to focused single asset options in early or later stages of the drug development process.
 This also includes research alliances under very comprehensive licensing agreements with academic institutes and research centers, whose technologies complement Bayer’s own expertise in our core research areas.

 How they do it: Max Havelaar’s fair trade license shows consumers that the products with the Max Havelaar logo have been approved by the foundation and its partner members.
 Producers can apply with the foundation to become a licensee by filing an application and adhering to standards set forth in a licensing agreement.
 In addition they pay a license fee to the foundation and admit to regular audit processes.

 How they do it: As Bosch investes a lot in research and development of its technologies but don’t create and market full products out of every patent, they monetize these patents by licensing them to partners.

-Learn more about IBM →
+Learn more about Bosch →

-Learn more about ARM →
+Learn more about Ford →